Index theory of hypoelliptic operators on Carnot manifolds: Abstract

 \section{Abstract}

 We study the index theory of hypoelliptic operators on Carnot manifolds -- manifolds whose Lie algebra of vector fields is equipped with a filtration induced from sub-bundles of the tangent bundle.
-A Heisenberg pseudodifferential operator, elliptic in the calculus of van Erp-Yuncken, is hypoelliptic and Fredholm.
+A Carnot pseudodifferential operator, elliptic in the calculus of Melin and van Erp-Yuncken, is hypoelliptic and Fredholm.
 Under some geometric conditions, we compute its Fredholm index by means of operator $K$-theory.
-These results extend the work of Baum-van Erp (Acta Mathematica '2014) for co-oriented contact manifolds to a methodology for solving this index problem geometrically on Carnot manifolds.
+These results extend the work of Baum-van Erp for co-oriented contact manifolds to a methodology for solving this index problem geometrically on Carnot manifolds.

-Under the assumption that the Carnot manifold is regular, i.e. has isomorphic osculating Lie algebras in all fibres, and admits a flat coadjoint orbit, the methodology derived from Baum-van Erp's work is developed in full detail.
-In this case, we develope $K$-theoretical dualities computing the Fredholm index by means of geometric $K$-homology a la Baum-Douglas.
+Under the assumption that the Carnot manifold is regular, i.e. has isomorphic osculating Lie algebras in all fibres, and its generic coadjoint orbits are flat, the methodology derived from Baum-van Erp's work is developed in full detail.
+In this case, we develop $K$-theoretical dualities computing the Fredholm index by means of geometric $K$-homology a la Baum-Douglas.
 The duality involves a Hilbert space bundle of flat orbit representations.
 Explicit solutions to the index problem for Toeplitz operators and operators of the form ``$\Delta_H+\gamma T$" are computed in geometric $K$-homology, extending results of Boutet de Monvel and Baum-van Erp, respectively, from co-oriented contact manifolds to regular polycontact manifolds.

-The existence and the precise form of the geometric duality constructed for the Heisenberg calculus relies on the representation theory in the flat coadjoint orbits of the osculating Lie groupoid.
+The existence and the precise form of the geometric duality constructed for the Carnot calculus relies on the representation theory in the flat coadjoint orbits of the osculating Lie groupoid.
 We address the technical issue of constructing a Hilbert space bundle of representations associated to the flat coadjoint orbits via Kirillov's orbit method.
-The construction intertwines the index theory of Heisenberg operators to characteristic classes constructed from the Carnot structure further clarifying the two opposite spin$^c$-structures appearing in Baum-van Erp's solution to the index problem on contact manifolds.
+The construction intertwines the index theory of Carnot operators to characteristic classes constructed from the Carnot structure further clarifying the two opposite spin$^c$-structures appearing in Baum-van Erp's solution to the index problem on contact manifolds.

-\section{Introduction}
+\part{Introduction}